Xuanyiyiren/Xuanyiyiren.github.io/_posts/2024-03-11-GaussianIntegral N-dimensional.md

 Thus we get one of our ideal result:

-If $A$ is a symmetric invertible matrix whose real part is positive definite matrix, then
+If $A$ is matrix whose real part is positive definite symmetric matrix and imaginary part is invertible symmetric matrix, then

 $$
 \int_{-\infty}^{\infty}\mathrm{d}x\,\mathrm{e}^{-{\frac12}x^{\text T}Ax}=\sqrt{\frac{(2\pi)^n}{\det A}}